llcleandro/Performance-Purgomalum-Test/README.md

-# Peformance Tests API Purgomalum
+# Peformance Tests API Rest PurgoMalum

 This project sample using JMeter with and without parameters, report .jtl and input data with .csv